snowmac/snowmac.github.io/resume.md

 # Next role / what I'm looking for

 I'm a Developer.
 Pure and simple, I want to be hands on and not in some kind of middle management role.
 If you have a role that is 80% or more focused on development, architecture, building stuff or tackling technical issues; I'm very interested.
-If you're looking for a manager to manage a technical team with little to hands on work, lets not waste eachothers time: I'm not interested.
+If you're looking for a manager to manage a technical team with little to no hands on work: I'm not interested.

-I don't really want to be a lead.
-I'm more interested in a senior role with less peopling.
-I'm not anti social, I'm just not interested in people management.
-If I were, I would have my MBA in management from my alma mater.
+# Tech Stack

+* Currently on NodeJS and React
+* Have worked with Apollo, Typescript and no SQL
+* Extensive Postgres experience
+* Would be open to a Rails and Ruby role (5 years experience, 5 years ago)
+* Really strong in CSS, SQL and HTML
+* Worked with Azure & AWS
+* Not really a kuberentes or docker guy; I've used docker, but I haven't set that stuff up before

 # Expectations
 * I work M-F, 8:30 to 4:30 MST; I don't work weekends, I don't death march.
 If you do, you can go ahead and close this tab.
 * Wednesday's from 12:00 to 3:30 I volunteer at a local highschool teaching programming.
 If this is a problem, I'm not interested.
-* $165,000 salary minimum or $100 an hour 1099 or $85 an hour W2 contract
+* $160,000 salary minimum or $100 an hour 1099 or $80 an hour W2 contract
-* Remote only -- nothing onsite, no traveling, no first x days / weeks on site to prove myself
+* Remote -- nothing onsite, no traveling, no first x days / weeks on site to prove myself ** I will consider a hybrid role in the Denver market- but I gotta still be able to work from the coffee shop or the mountains!

+<h1><a href="/assets/resume/AdamBourg.pdf">CLICK HERE FOR THE PDF VERSION</a></h1>

+<h1><a href="/assets/resume/AdamBourg.docx">CLICK HERE FOR THE WORD VERSION</a></h1>